-- Type of Care Needed
+Determining the Type of Care Needed

 Monitor your parent’s medication according to their medical care plan, which should specify your duties and what times of day you should provide medical assistance to them.
-If they live alone, create an in-case-of-emergency master document that includes a list of their medications, advance directives and any additional medical information.
-Put the document in a clear plastic bag and tape it to their refrigerator door (or inside of the front door).
+If they live alone, create a master document with contacts in case of emergencies.
+This document should also list their medications, advance directives and any additional medical information.
+Put the document in a clear plastic bag and tape it to their refrigerator door or inside of the front door for easy access.

-- Assist with Basic Needs
+Preparing to Assist with Basic Needs

 Food preparation becomes increasingly difficult as we age.
 You can help your parent by doing their grocery shopping or preparing their meals and by monitoring their nutrition.

 Keeping a clean and organized home takes more time as we age and become less active.
-You can help assist a loved one by doing dishes, vacuuming or taking out the garbage.
+You can assist a loved one by doing dishes, vacuuming or taking out the garbage.
 Also, ensure walkways and common areas are free of clutter or objects that could cause them to slip or fall.

-- Transferring Your Parent
+Transferring Your Parent

-- Transporting Your Parent
+Transporting Your Parent

 Transporting your loved one to doctor’s appointments and other activities will become a common caregiving duty.